 Once the wildest and most remote part of Ulster, the 9 Glens of Antrim is a region of the county between Cushendun and Glenarm where nine rivers carved deep valleys through the Antrim Mountains towards the sea.
 Hence their name “the Glens of Antrim”.

 They have been made more accessible by the Antrim Coast Road (see further on) and are an Area of Outstanding Beauty.
-Each of the nine glens are stunning and with wooden forest, rivers and waterfalls, it is easy to see why people flock here.
+Each of the nine glens is stunning and with wooden forest, rivers and waterfalls, it is easy to see why people flock here.
 One of the most popular is Glenariff whose waterfalls in the Glenariff Forest Park Trails are worth visiting.

-Glens of Antrim map (with Game of Thrones filming locations)
+Glens of Antrim Map (with Game of Thrones filming locations)

 Visit the Glens of Antrim on a full Northern Ireland coastal tour from Belfast.
 Find more information, latest prices and availability and book it by clicking here.